enepomnyaschih/jwidget/guides/ensample6/README.md

 updated correctly.

 The only remaining part is to add code which will add a new object into data.tweets array on "Compose tweet" form submit.
-Bind to jQuery.submit event in mt.ProfileBox:
+Bind mt.ProfileBox to jQuery.submit event:

+**public/mt/profilebox/profilebox.js**

     mt.ProfileBox = function(data) {
         this._onComposeSubmit = JW.inScope(this._onComposeSubmit, this);